 1. Downtown Asheboro

 Asheboro has a charming, walkable downtown area.
 Older, mostly repurposed buildings house tempting shops, bakeries, restaurants, and other local businesses.
 Be sure to take in the delightful murals as you walk, shop, and partake in the variety of available food and beverages.
-Sunset Boulevard, or just off it, is where you’ll find everything you seek.
+Sunset Avenue, or just off it, is where you’ll find everything you seek.

 You can even stroll carrying an alcoholic beverage from a participating vendor in the Zoo City Social District on Thursdays, Fridays, and Saturdays between 11 a.m. and 11 p.m.